 United Policyholders is a voice for insurance consumers when state and federal lawmakers are considering laws that impact them.
 We work to defend and advance laws that protect the reasonable expectations of insurance buyers.
 We oppose insurance lobbyists’ efforts to weaken consumer protections.
 We fight for the rights of individuals and businesses to get the full value of the insurance policies they pay for and rely on.
 Some examples are below.
-Testimony we provide at hearings is not reflected here.
+Oral testimony we provide at hearings is not always reflected here if we did not also provide written comments.

 • 2024